 Why is Christopher serving such a long prison sentence?

 As his state sentence was ending, Christopher was charged with possession of child pornography for materials found on his computer prior to his original arrest, which due to a legal loophole allowed him to be sentenced under recidivist statutes to 151 months in federal prison.
-A thorn in the side of justice authorities for his candid views on the ‘broken’ prison system, he has faced retribution by prison staff and successfully litigated against the Federal Bureau of Prisons about First Amendment, disciplinary, legal activities and medical care matters.
+A thorn in the side of justice authorities for his candid views on the ‘broken’ prison system, he has faced retribution by prison staff and successfully litigated against the Federal Bureau of Prisons over First Amendment, disciplinary, legal activities and medical care matters.

 How does Christopher spend his time behind bars?